Trump Makes STUNNING 180 on Russia–Ukraine War & TORCHES the UN in EPIC Rant - SF639

 That happens all the time on those shows.

-A bit as you know, I've been on those shows.
+As you know, I've been on those shows.

 I used to like going on those shows a lot, actually.

-I feel like I was funny on them, I could make a bunch of jokes, flirt with attractive women when I was single and they were single.
+I could make a bunch of jokes, flirt with attractive women when I was single and they were single.

 Oh, the glory, the beauty, the joy of living in that world of pleasures, how difficult it must be for you if you've had that held up in front of you and told you should be out of coming here.

-And how to how you know that is if the commercials stop, the shows stop.
+And how to, how you know that is if the commercials stop, the shows stop.

 As a wise teacher once told me, if you want to know if a relationship's about money, see what happens when the money gets taken out of the relationship.